-Renewable Device Taxation - SB 90 by Sen. Brandes (R) would implement Amendment 4 by excluding renewable energy source devices used for commercial purposes, such as solar panels and related equipment, from property value assessments.
+Renewable Device Taxation - SB 90 by Sen. Brandes (R) and HB 1141 by Rep. Berman (D) would implement Amendment 4 by excluding renewable energy source devices used for commercial purposes, such as solar panels and related equipment, from property value assessments.
 Further, the bill would exempt from ad valorem taxation renewable devices considered tangible personal property.
 The bill would grant the exemptions for all qualifying renewable devices regardless of installation date.
 The exemptions for residential and commercial renewable devices would expire on Dec.
 31, 2037.
 The bill was amended with ambiguous language this week to address solar facilities utilized by electric utilities.
 However, the stated intent is to restrict the exemption to make sure it only includes the solar facilities and does not include the grid or other equipment used to connect the arrays to the grid.
 SB 90 passed out of its second committee.

 Public Notification of Pollution - SB 532 by Sen. Galvano (R) and HB 1065 by Rep. Peters (R) would create the Public Notice of Pollution Act.
 The goal would be to notify the public of a reportable pollution spill or release (as defined in statute) that may pose an immediate danger to the public health, safety or welfare.
 This bill attempts to mollify the onerous expectations for public notification of spills that DEP implemented last fall through an emergency rule.
 In the event of a reportable pollution release an entity would need to notify DEP within 24 hours of its discovery and provide detailed information regarding the spill.
 If multiple parties are subject to the notification requirement, a single notification by one party will suffice and will constitute compliance for all parties.
 Once DEP is notified of a spill, they would need to publish the notice on a website that is accessible to the public within 24 hours of receipt.
 In addition, DEP must create an electronic mailing list for notices that the public can request to be on.
 If an entity fails to provide notification to DEP they would be subject to civil penalties, which may include a \$10,000 fine.
-SB 532 and HB 1065 have fundamentally different approaches.
-SB 532 would allow DEP to promulgate rules for implementation whereas HB 1065 references existing statutes for reporting guidance.
+SB 532 was amended to reference existing statutes for reporting guidance.
+Additionally, the amendment would require an additional report to be filed if a spill extends beyond the reporting entity's property boundaries within 24 hours of the initial report.
+SB 532 passed out of its second committee.